-The Group is engaged in the energy transition and circular economy with the goal of reducing by 20% its emissions of CO2 per occupant within 2020, in relation to 2014, making the fight against climate change a major focus of its environmental policy.
+The Group is engaged in the energy transition and circular economy with the goal of reducing by 25% its emissions of CO2 per employee within 2020 (in relation to 2014), making the fight against climate change a major focus of its environmental policy.
 For Societe Generale itself, it materializes in the development of Green IT, the improvement of the energy performance of buildings and the improvement of the environmental performances of all the products and services purchased by the Group.

-The goal, through sourcing, is to always look for innovating products and services with environmental added value based on a documented analysis of the environmental impacts (CO2 emissions and environmental efficiency).
+The goal is to always look for innovating products and services with environmental added value based on the analysis of the environmental impacts (CO2 emissions and environmental efficiency).

-This new actions plan is part of an ongoing progress approach.
+This new action plan is part of an ongoing progress approach.

 Robert TRAN VAN LIEU, Associate Director, Eva Group, April 2017